Product Liability Case Results

 Minor Child Brain-Injured Due to Deploying Airbag Circuit Court of Jefferson County, Alabama

 Defendants disputed that the 15-year-old girl was seat belted at the time of the accident.
-Plaintiffs presented testimony from multiple eyewitnesses that substantiated that the 15-year-old girl was seat belted.
-Additionally, Plaintiffs used downloaded vehicle "black box" information at trial to substantiate that the accident was of sufficient intensity to cause the seatbelt retractor mechanism to "lock up", which would have prevented the child's head from being "out of position" and coming into contact with the deploying airbag.
+Josh Wright presented testimony from multiple eyewitnesses that substantiated that the 15-year-old girl was seat belted.
+Additionally, Plaintiffs used downloaded vehicle "black box" information at trial to substantiate that the accident was of sufficient intensity to cause the seat belt retractor mechanism to "lock up," which would have prevented the child's head from being "out of position" and coming into contact with the deploying airbag.

-Attorneys for Hollis Wright also pursued a claim on behalf of the minor girl's parents for loss of consortium due to the brain injury.
-The case was tried before a Jefferson County jury in February 2005.
+Managing Partner Josh Wright also pursued a claim on behalf of the minor girl's parents for loss of consortium due to the brain injury.
+The case was tried before a Jefferson County jury.

 During trial, the case resolved for a confidential amount.